tvaneerd/today/apr29_strong_weak_dichotomy.md

 yet the same Stepanov had STL algorithms only requiring StrictWeakOrdering.

-Similarly, we should return something like char * if/when we can pass along those extra guarantees (ie null termination, maybe "conventions" or "implications" is better than guarantees, char * isn't the strongest of types)
-And yet our functions should take string_view whenever they can, because they should take the *weakest* guarantees that the reasonably can.
+Similarly, we should return something specific like string (or char * if/when safe) But our functions should take string_view whenever they can, because they should take the *weakest* guarantees that the reasonably can.